zimolzak/psci-resource-proposal/README.md

-[^measuredx]: Bradford A, Singh H. Measure Dx: A Resource To Identify, Analyze, and Learn From Diagnostic Safety Events.
+[^measure]: Bradford A, Singh H. Measure Dx: A Resource To Identify, Analyze, and Learn From Diagnostic Safety Events.
 AHRQ Publication 22-0030.
 May 2022.

-[^socio]: Sittig DF, Singh H. A new sociotechnical model for studying health information technology in complex adaptive healthcare systems.
+[^model]: Sittig DF, Singh H. A new sociotechnical model for studying health information technology in complex adaptive healthcare systems.
 *Quality and Safety in Health Care*.
 2010;19(Suppl 3):i68--i74.